 - 7. Employer representatives are nominated by Participating Employers and appointed by the Trustee Board.
-The term of one employer representative, Mr Martin Poore, expired in 2022.
+The term of one employer representative, Mr Gerald Kidd, expired in 2023.
 All employers were invited by email to put candidates forward as part of an open, fair and transparent process.
 The invitation included a link to an information sheet about serving on the Board on the website.
 No additional candidates were put forward.
-After consideration of his skills and competency, the Trustee Board re-appointed Mr Poore in September 2022.
-The relevant external checks were completed. - 8.
+After consideration of his skills and competency, the Trustee Board re-appointed Mr Kidd in December 2023, subject to the relevant external checks. - 8.
 Co-opted Directors may be appointed to bring specific skills and experience to the Trustee Board.
 There are currently two co-opted Directors, the Chair and the Chief Executive. - 9.
-The trust deed governing the Cheviot Trust requires that a majority of the directors, including the Chair, are non-affiliated as defined by the legislation.
-The current Chair, Sir Derek Morris, was designated as non-affiliated on his initial appointment in April 2017.
-The original appointment was made after a tender exercise involving several independent trustees and trustee companies was undertaken to identify suitable candidates and a series of interviews of those candidates conducted by the Performance Review
+The trust deed governing the Cheviot Trust requires that a majority of the directors, including the Chair, are non-affiliated as defined by the legislation. - 10.
+Appendix 1 of this Statement sets out how the requirement for non-affiliated directors is met.
+Two member